Lectins As A Cause of Leaky Gut Syndrome, Autoimmune Disorders and Weight Gain.

 This binding can disrupt the function of that tissue and cause white blood cells and the immune system to attack the lectin-bound tissue, destroying it.

 This is an autoimmune response.
-The lectins in wheat for example, are specifically known to be involved in Rheumatoid arthritis.
+The lectins in wheat (Wheat Germ Agglutinin) for example, has specifically been shown to be involved in Rheumatoid arthritis.

 Leaky gut is a name used to describe increased intestinal permeability.
 The gut becomes “leaky” in the sense that bacteria, fungi, parasites and their toxins, undigested protein, and waste can be trafficked across the cell barrier.